Virginia Military District - Ohio

 The Continental Congress created a national army on June 14, 1775.
 Initially there was a wave of enthusiasm and volunteers quickly signed up.
 Two rifle companies in Virginia raced to Boston in the Beeline March in order to join the Army of Observation that had trapped the British inside the city.

-By 1776, recruitment of officers and soldiers was very difficult.
-Getting people to stay, rather than go home at the end of their enlistment period (typically between six months to three years), was also very hard.
+By 1776, recruitment of officers and soldiers was difficult.
+Getting people to stay, rather than go home at the end of their enlistment period (typically between six months to three years), was also hard.
 Commanders in the Continental Army struggled to train, equip, and then keep soldiers in the field.
 Units would melt away when terms of enlistment finally expired, even if a battle was pending.

 Land grants were also a major incentive.
 To get soldiers and their officers to serve for the duration of the war rather than just a fixed term, the Continental Congress authorized land bounties in its September 16, 1776 act.
 The acreage varied depending upon the rank at which one served, but an offer of 100 acres at the end of the war was sufficient to get attention from enlisted men and noncommissioned officers.